gisphm/myvimrc/README.md

     > 3. So, in some way, this `install.sh` is complete.

 4. ✓ split plugins list

 4. ✓ split plugins settings

 4. fix rubycomplete issue

     > well, this could be difficult.
-    > neocomplete says the omnicomplete of ruby provided by other plugins or vim
+    > `neocomplete` says the `omnicomplete` of ruby provided by other plugins or vim
-    > has something wrong, and if it crashes, users should contact other plugins'
+    > has something wrong.
+If `neocomplete` crashes, users should contact other plugins'
     > maintainers or contributors rather than neocomplete's author.

+4. write some mappings of `unite.vim` acting as `ctrlp.vim`

 4. ~~documentation of snippets(especially rails)~~

     > 1. This is impossible for me...